 Keeping the above in mind, here are a few great accommodation options for Hong Kong:

-Hyatt Centric Victoria Harbour – such an amazing hotel with every room facing the harbor and its incredible lights.
+Such an amazing hotel, with every room facing the harbor and its incredible lights.

-Just a few minutes away from North Point MTR station, with a rooftop pool and a rooftop bar, here is where I had one of the greatest afternoon tea set in Hong Kong.
+Just a few minutes away from North Point MTR station, with a rooftop pool and a rooftop bar, here is where I had one of the greatest afternoon tea in Hong Kong.

 Check out prices and availability here!